Options for Nonprofits to Reduce Costs with COVID-19

 Travel, meetings and events

 Many nonprofits have seen these expenses fall naturally as gatherings were forced into virtual spaces.
 But, as with remote work, you may have been surprised at how well virtual meetings and fundraisers have worked.
 In fact, some report their virtual events have been more lucrative than past in-person events.

 For example, one organization canceled its annual luncheon and instead simply requested donations from the usual attendees.
 It ended up with a substantially larger haul than a typical event would have.
 Other nonprofits attract high numbers to virtual runs or walks, where participants do the activity on their own and still receive the T-shirt, with far lower overall costs.

 Bite the bullet

-> It’s never easy to make dramatic cuts to operational expenses, but experienced leaders know it’s inevitable over an organization’s life cycle.
+It’s never easy to make dramatic cuts to operational expenses, but experienced leaders know it’s inevitable over an organization’s life cycle.
 The key is to use lessons from the past, wield the scalpel strategically and keep an eye on the long run.
-Your CPA has been there before and can help.
+We can help you.

-> Accelerate and defer!
+Accelerate and defer!

 Cost-cutting is only one of the steps nonprofits must take to survive this turbulent time.
 Among other measures, they also should try to accelerate revenues and defer bill payments.